donpir/JSDataChecker/README.md

 ## Publications

+Please, refer to this paper for details on the library and its use case:

 - _D.
 Pirozzi, V. Scarano_, **_Support citizens in Visualizing Open Data_**, 20th International Conference on Information Visualisation, Lisbon (Portugal), 19-22 July 2016